 The Office of Financial Aid is required by federal and state regulations to monitor the academic progress of potential and current financial aid recipients.
 Financial aid applicants must comply with the Satisfactory Academic Progress (SAP) Policy as a condition of initial or continued eligibility.
-Please note that even if a student has not currently applied for financial aid, or is not currently receiving aid, this policy still applies and prior academic progress will be evaluated to determine eligibility for financial aid.
+Please note, that even if a student has not previously received financial aid, the Satisfactory Academic Progress policies still apply.
+All prior academic progress will be evaluated to determine eligibility for financial aid.

 Satisfactory Academic Progress is measured both qualitatively and quantitatively.
 The qualitative measure requires maintaining a satisfactory grade point average.
 The quantitative measure requires successfully completing a required ratio of attempted credits and receiving a degree in a timely manner.